Ian7672/calculator-flutter-dart-v1/README.md

 ### 2. *Profil*
 - Displays user profile information, such as *name, email, and profile picture*.
-- Allows users to *edit their profile* directly within the app.
 - Provides application version details and developer credits.

 ### 3. *History*
 - Keeps a *record of previous calculations* for user reference.
-- Allows users to clear history if needed.
 - Displays past calculations in an easy-to-read format.

 ### 4. *Dark Mode & Light Mode*
 - Users can switch between *Dark Mode and Light Mode* for better visual comfort.
-- The theme selection is automatically saved for future sessions.
 - Both themes ensure a seamless user experience.

 ## Screenshots